gosu-lang/gosu-lang.github.com/_posts/2014-08-8-optimizing-generic-type-reification.markdown

 So where exactly is the performance problem with Gosu reification?
 Can passing extra type arguments be all that expensive?
 Well, the cost isn't so much in passing extra arguments as it is creating (or reifying) them at the call site.
 Before we get into the details I'd like to point out that of the three generic contexts enhancement methods are especially offensive with respect to performance degradation as it relates to reification.
 Consider the numerous and frequently used methods Gosu provides as enhancements to Iterable and Map.
 They all involve reification of the type parameters at the call site's Iterable or Map.
 For example, the reification overhead involved with a simple access to the Map#Count property amounts to at least two TypeSystem#getXxx() calls, one for each type parameter on the call site's Map (we'll cover this process in detail next).
 While it's great that Gosu can reify otherwise erased Java generic types while in the scope of an enhancement, the expense can be significant.
 Of course it all depends on the performance heat at the call site, most of the time it doesn't matter, but when it does, it does.

-Let's consider a simple example with a basic generic class, say Foo<T>, to explain how the compiler reifies a type argument.
+Let's consider a simple example with a basic generic class, say Foo&lt;T&gt;, to explain how the compiler reifies a type argument.
 Recall a generic constructor call site requires type arguments as implicit parameters to the constructor:

     class Foo<T> {
       construct() { ... }